saisri27/qranalysis/_projects/Quantile_Regression.md

 For this analysis we considered BMI, age and smoking status because these had more effect on medical insurance charges.
 Let's first see what this regression depicts.Lets dive into Multiple Linear Regression model first.

-## What is Multiple Linear Regression ?
+## What is Multiple Linear Regression? 📊

-Regression Model is one of the most widely used model where it estimates how several predictors together influence one outcome.
+Multiple Linear Regression is one of the most widely used statistical models.
+It estimates how several predictors work together to influence one outcome variable.

-In our case,Our Model is :
+**Our Model:**
 $$Insurance = \beta_0 + \beta_1 \cdot Age + \beta_2 \cdot BMI + \beta_3 \cdot Smoking + \varepsilon$$

 Where: